PDF (Kilkenny Drugs Initiative: substance misuse research findings and action plan)

 |Accession Number:||HRB 490 (Available), HRB 567 (Available)|

 |Subjects:||VA Geographic area > Europe > Ireland > Kilkenny|

-M Social sciences, economics, law and crime > Programme planning, implementation, and evaluation
+MP-MR Policy, planning, economics, work and social services > Programme planning, implementation, and evaluation

 J Health care, prevention and rehabilitation > Prevention by sponsor or setting > Community-based prevention